 - Remove the bay leaf and add the remaining whole beans.
 Cook for 1 minute, slightly mashing the sauce to reduce chunkiness.
 You can use a meat masher or potato masher to do this.

-Transfer the rigatoni to serving bowls, top with the yummy vegetarian bolognese sauce, and sprinkle with Parmesan cheese.
+Transfer the rigatoni to serving bowls and top with the sauce.

 Vegetarian Bolognese Sauce without Mushroom